technoon-org/technoon.org/lesson_3/slides.md

 </pre>
 </div>

-You can add *annotated* tags to mark specific commits as released versions:
+You may like to add *annotated* tags to mark specific commits as released versions:

 ```bash
 git tag -a v1.0.0 -m "Release of version 1.0.0"